Ipstenu/dreamobjects/readme.txt

 1. The uploader page, as seen by Authors

 == Changelog ==

+= Version 2.4 =
+XXX, 2012 by Ipstenu

+* Change to using the full SDK, in order to allow for multipart uploads.

 = Version 2.3 =
 Jan 3, 2012 by Ipstenu